Global Emergency Aid Delivery Could End Next Month, UN Warns

 The shortfall comes “just as demand for this service is reaching its peak,” WFP said.
 Of the $965 million to keep the service going through the end of the year, $178 million has been confirmed.

-While nations that are traditionally the world’s top humanitarian donors were distracted by the growing pandemic earlier this year, the WFP, the United Nations' logistics leader, heaved the emergency operation into place with unprecedented reach.
+Closed borders and airports around the world badly wrenched supply chains and stranded humanitarian workers and supplies.
+While nations that are traditionally the world’s top aid donors were distracted by the growing pandemic, the WFP, the United Nations' logistics leader, heaved the emergency operation into place with unprecedented reach.

 U.S. & World